John Bexell House

-The John Bexell House, located in Corvallis, Oregon, is a house listed on the National Register of Historic Places.
+The John Bexell House, located in Corvallis, Oregon, is a house listed on the National Register of Historic Places located at 3009 NW Van Buren Avenue.
+The house is located in College Hill West Historic District.

 Architecturally, it is a single-story block with a very steep (16/12) gable roof.
 It was designed in 1926 by architects Bennes & Herzog, with John Virginius Bennes believed to have served as principal on the project.